achalmed/website-achalma/docs/blog/posts/2020-05-23-Comandos-goole-assistant/index.md

 Find the song by part of the lyrics

-- OK Google, play the song that goes: <Head out on the highway>.
+- OK Google, play the song that goes: Head out on the highway.

 Ask what's playing